Nuclear physics: Rutherford discovers the nucleus

-In 1906, Ernest Rutherford published "Retardation of the α Particle from Radium in passing through matter."
+In 1906, Ernest Rutherford published "Retardation of the a Particle from Radium in passing through matter."
 Hans Geiger expanded on this work in a communication to the Royal Society with experiments he and Rutherford had done, passing alpha particles through air, aluminum foil and gold leaf.
 More work was published in 1909 by Geiger and Ernest Marsden, and further greatly expanded work was published in 1910 by Geiger.
 In 1911–1912 Rutherford went before the Royal Society to explain the experiments and propound the new theory of the atomic nucleus as we now understand it.